 Let us in detail show how are the above steps executed.

 Step 1: Unlocking all the cells

-The cells in excel are protected and locked in excel.
-As we need to lock particular cells in the workbook, it is necessary to unlock all the cells.
+The cells in Excel are protected and locked in Excel.
+We must unlock particular cells in the workbook as we need to lock them.
 So let us see how to unlock all the cells.
 The steps to unlock all the cells are as follows:

 - Press Ctrl+A to select the entire worksheet.

-- Right Click and select Format Cells from the options appeared in the context menu.
+- Right, Click, and select Format Cells from the options in the context menu.

-- Select the Protection tab and uncheck the Locked and Hidden option as well and then click OK.
+- Select the Protection tab, uncheck the Locked and Hidden options, and then click OK.

 Step 2: Select and lock the cells containing the formula

-Now here we need to lock the cells where we have entered the formula.
-The steps to lock the cells containing formula in excel are as follows:
+Now, we need to lock the cells where we entered the formula.
+The steps to lock the cells containing the formula in Excel are as follows:

 - Select all the cells in the worksheet by pressing Ctrl +A.

 - Go to the Home tab and select Find & Select option from the Editing menu.